bcoe/awesome-cross-platform-nodejs/readme.md

 ### Databases

-- [Windows Redis](https://github.com/tporadowski/redis) - A native port of Redis for Windows.
+- [Redis](https://github.com/tporadowski/redis) - A native port of Redis for Windows.

 ## Libraries